t-troebst/perfanno.nvim/README.md

 * Show annotations inside the telescope previewer
 * Add call graph exploration via a very customized telescope finder
 * Add `vim.ui.select` fallback option if telescope is not installed
-* Allow changing annotation format while preserving relative annotations
+* Improve the robustness of `:PerfCycleFormat` (e.g. it currently resets relative annotations and it doesn't work inside an active telescope finder)
 * Add support for other profilers: we only need stack traces with source line information